Insight-Services-APAC/copilot-lab-sql/README.md

 You can complete the labs without access to a server, but you will not be able to run the SQL commands to see the results and validate that the code works as expected.

+> [!IMPORTANT]
+> GitHub Copilot Individual and Business works by referencing files held locally on your computer or in a Codespace.
+At time of writing GitHub Copilot does not support connecting to a database server to obtain additional context such as your database engine vendor and version or any deployed artefacts (schemas, tables, etc).
+Keep this in mind when working with SQL and GitHub Copilot.

 ---

 ### Pre-lab challenge